top of page

 LM staff pic.jpg

-I'm a Researcher based at the University of the West of Scotland
+Researcher, University of the West of Scotland

-I research Premenstrual Dysphoric Disorder (PMDD)
+We research Premenstrual Dysphoric Disorder (PMDD)

-I'm interested in the impact PMDD has on mental health, suicidal behaviour, education, employment, disordered eating, relationships, parenting, risk taking behaviours and more
+We are interested in the impact PMDD has on mental health, suicidal behaviour, education, employment, disordered eating, relationships, parenting, risk taking behaviours and more

-Contact: Email me at lynsay.matthews@uws.ac.uk
+Contact: Email us at lynsay.matthews@uws.ac.uk and/or julie.riddell@glasgow.ac.uk

 Home: About

-MY CURRENT PROJECTS
+OUR CURRENT PROJECTS

 The UK PMDD research agenda by Lynsay Matthews and Julie Riddell 2023